collinfeight5/Behavioral-Cloning-Autonomous-Driving/README.md

 The architecture model that I was used was based of the Nvidia research paper called "End-To-End Learning For Self-Driving Cars".
 The paper can be found ([here](https://arxiv.org/pdf/1604.07316v1.pdf))

-The model contains dropout layers in order to reduce overfitting.
+The model contains a dropout layer in order to reduce overfitting.
 Along with this, I also only considered a select amount of data that had a steering angle of 0.
 This also seemed to help prevent overfitting and improved the models preformance.

-To get the best results, the model was trained and validated on different data sets to ensure that the model was not overfitting.
-The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
-I also used an adam optimizer, so the learning rate was not tuned manually.

-Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road and driving on both tracks to collect data.

-### Model Architecture and Training Strategy

-My training strategy consisted of first training the model based off the sample data that was provided to us by Udacity.
-After I had run the simulation using this data, I identified areas the car seemed to struggle with, such as when the car was near the edge of the road.
-I then went back and collected data using the simulator for these struggle areas for the car.
-Another thing I found very helpful was using all three cameras.
-Finding the correct angle correction was a bit challenging, but the using all three cameras to train the model was extremely useful.

-Before running the simulation on the new model I developed using new data, I made sure that the test data and validation data that I was using obtained low loss values, inidcating the model was preforming well.

-At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

-The final model architecture consisted of a convolution neural network with the following layers and layer sizes:
+The detailed layout of the model can be seen in the Behavioral-Cloning.py script, but the general architecture is seen in image below.

 ![alt text][image1]

-To capture good driving behavior, I recorded laps on track one using center lane driving method.
+My training strategy consisted of first training the CNN model based off the sample data that was provided to us by Udacity.
+I then applied this model to the car and observed how it preformed in autonomous mode.
+I then identified areas the car seemed to struggle with, such as when the car was near the edge of the road it did not do the job of coming back towards the center, but rather continued off of the track.
+After identifying areas of concern, I went back and collected data using the simulator for the "struggle" areas for the car.
+Along with these areas of concern, to capture good driving behavior, I recorded laps on track one using center lane driving method.
 I also drove the revesre direction and collected data to when the car was near the edge of the road and needed to be corrected towards the center.
+The images below shows examples of what operating the car in the simulator to collect data looked like on track one and two respectively.

 ![alt text][image2]

-Then I repeated this process on track two in order to get more data points.

 ![alt text][image3]

-To augment the data sat, I also flipped images and angles when the steering was not zero.
+The data was stored using a csv file and an Image folder.
+A very small sample of data stored in a csv file is shown below.
+Note that each image listed under the different cameras is stored in the Image folder.
+![alt text][image4]

+To get the best results, the model was trained and validated on seperate subsets of the data sets to help validate that the model was not overfitting.
+The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
+I also used an adam optimizer, so the learning rate was not tuned manually.
 After the collection process, I had around 24,000 data points.
 Finally, I randomly shuffled the data set and put 20% of the data into a validation set.

-I used this training data for training the model.
-I found that using a batch size of 120, 7 epochs, and a dropout percentage of .3 produced sound results.
-I used an adam optimizer so that manually training the learning rate wasn't necessary.

-The final result was a car that could drive autonomously around the tracks very smoothly, and my CNN achieved a loss value of .0160 after training had been complete.
+Before running the simulation on the new model I developed using new data, I made sure that the test data and validation data that I was using obtained low loss values, inidcating the model was preforming well.

+At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road, and I had a training loss of .0133 and validation loss of AHHHHH.